Bayesian optimal experimental design with Wasserstein information criteria: Abstract

 \section{Abstract}

-Bayesian optimal experimental design (OED) provides a principled framework for selecting the most informative observational settings in experiments.
-With rapid advances in computational power, Bayesian OED has become increasingly feasible for inference problems involving large-scale simulations, attracting growing interest in fields such as inverse problems.
-In this paper, we introduce a novel design criterion based on the expected Wasserstein distance between the prior and posterior distributions.
-Especially, for $p=2$, this criterion shares key parallels with the widely used expected information gain (EIG), which relies on the Kullback-Leibler divergence instead.
-First, the Wasserstein-$2$ criterion admits a closed-form solution for Gaussian regression, a property which can be also leveraged for approximative schemes.
-Second, it can be interpreted as maximizing the information gain measured by the transport cost incurred when updating the prior to the posterior.
-Our main contribution is a stability analysis of the Wasserstein-$1$ criterion, where we provide a rigorous error analysis under perturbations of the prior or likelihood.
-We partially extend this study also to Wasserstein-$2$ criterion.
-In particular, these results yield error rates when empirical approximations of priors are used.
-Finally, we demonstrate the computability of the Wasserstein-$2$ criterion and demonstrate our approximation rates through simulations.
+Bayesian optimal experimental design (OED) provides a principled framework for selecting observations or experiments.
+We introduce new Bayesian design criteria based on the expected Wasserstein-$p$ distance between the prior and posterior distributions, termed Wasserstein information criteria.
+These criteria have many parallels with the widely used expected information gain (EIG) criterion, which instead relies on the Kullback--Leibler divergence.
+We show that the Wasserstein-$2$ criterion admits a closed-form solution in the linear-Gaussian setting, a property which can be used for more general approximation schemes, and contrast this solution with classical notions of Bayesian alphabetic optimality.
+Then we develop a stability analysis of the Wasserstein-$1$ criterion, wherein we bound errors induced by perturbations of the prior or likelihood.
+We partially extend this analysis to the Wasserstein-$2$ criterion.
+In particular, these results yield error rates for empirical approximations of the prior.
+We then illustrate the computability of the Wasserstein-$2$ criterion and demonstrate our approximation rates through simulations.